gjwdyk/Windows-11-VM/Install/README.md

 One note: one of the Windows 11 Requirements is TPM (version 2.0).
 If you want to add TPM to the Guest, but somehow can not add TPM from the GUI, like in my case (the `Finish` button is grey-ed), then you need to add TPM from the `.vmx` file.
 Edit the `.vmx` file for the newly created "Windows 11 Professional 64 Bits" Guest, and add `managedVM.autoAddVTPM = "software"`.
+After editing the `.vmx` file, you need to restart VMware Workstation.
 In any case, the procedure described in this repository will make Windows 11 installation bypass checking the presence of TPM.
 So we do not need to add TPM to "Windows 11 Professional 64 Bits" Guest for now.